isabella232/sfcc-helpcenter/content/md/cartridge-installation/global-use-guidelines.md

 This is pretty easy: you should **test the Connector as early as possible in the integration process**.
 By doing so, you will challenge the data model and ensure the efficiency of the mapping.
 :::info
 Please note that evaluating the core connector version to know if it fits your needs belongs to your technical team or your integrator.
-This is why the earlier you are testing, the earlier you will be confident in the connector compatibility and its adoption.
+This is why the earlier you start testing, the earlier you are confident in the connector compatibility and its adoption.
 :::

 You should ask yourself: